Photo by Andrea Piacquadio: https://www.pexels.com/photo/mad-formal-executive-man-yelling-at-camera-3760790/

 “Ach du lieber Himmel!” has a rough translation to “Good heavens!” for when you get frustrated with someone or you can’t believe how dense someone is being.

-The final angry German word works wonders for that moment when you can’t stand being around people.
-“Lass mich in ruh!” is a simple way to say “Leave me alone.”
+This angry German word works wonders for that moment when you can’t stand being around people.
+“Lass mich in Ruhe!” is a simple way to say “Leave me alone.”

 Obviously we don’t condone yelling at people in German only to strike up an argument, but it’s human nature to get frustrated or angry sometimes, so it’s essential to have an arsenal of angry German words to express your emotions and reach a state of fluency.